mahathibodela/VAE_GANs_Codes/README.md

 ## VAE

-Assumption: Data is formed based on the underlying distribution of the latent variables, so creating that space leads to generating images
+ASSUMPTION: Data is formed based on the underlying distribution of the latent variables, so creating that space leads to generating images

-Problem: p(z/x) is often intractable, due to the integration in the denominator so cant be caluclated directly.
+PROBLEM: p(z/x) is often intractable, due to the integration in the denominator so cant be caluclated directly.

-Proposal: Approximating p(z/x) with another distribution q(z) through neural networks(encoder), then generating image from the space with the use of repameterisation technique
+PROPOSAL: Approximating p(z/x) with another distribution q(z) through neural networks(encoder), then generating image from the space with the use of repameterisation technique

-Objective: KL divergenec btw q(z) & p(z/x) should be as minimum as possiable, Reconstruction Loss for output of decoder to be same similar as input image
+OBJECTIVE: KL divergenec btw q(z) & p(z/x) should be as minimum as possiable, Reconstruction Loss for output of decoder to be same similar as input image

 ## GAN